Plain of Six Glaciers Trail

 Avalanche safety

-Travel is usually not recommended until June or July.
+The route is usually a poor choice until June or July.
 The middle section passes beneath massive avalanche chutes; even after the trail is clear of snow, wet avalanches can release from higher elevations during spring melt.
 Once on the trail, avoid stopping for breaks or picnics within the debris paths of these chutes.
 Keep moving until you reach the open moraine or the teahouse.

 Scenery and wildlife